 The law provides alternative imposition of sentences for certain level 4 drug felony cases.
 During sentencing or resentence after revocation of probation, the court may consider all reasonable and appropriate alternative sentences, including treatment programs or probation.

 Some individuals may be able to leave detention during necessary and reasonable hours for seeking employment, working, attending school, or seeking medical treatment.
-Home detention is an alternative correctional sentence where the defendant remains within their approved residence at all times except for court-approved activities.
+Home detention (or house arrest) is an alternative correctional sentence where the defendant remains within their approved residence at all times except for court-approved activities.

 In Colorado, the community corrections program provides sentencing alternatives for individuals convicted of nonviolent crimes.
 Community corrections programs may be available for defendants who are otherwise ineligible for probation supervision or those who have served a portion of their prison sentence and are awaiting parole placement.